-The Antitrust Division is committed to offering our experience and resources to help ensure that the communities hardest hit by Hurricane Katrina are not further victimized by those that seek to subvert competition and divert federal funds to their own pockets and away from the most needed rebuilding projects.
+The Antitrust Division is committed to offering our experience and resources to help ensure that the communities hardest hit by disasters, such as hurricanes, are not further victimized by those that seek to subvert competition and divert Federal funds to their own pockets and away from the most needed rebuilding projects.
 Attorneys in the Antitrust Division are happy to answer any questions you may have about possible violations.
 Please report any suspicions you have of possible antitrust violations to: